 Use These Five Plastic Pollution Solutions to Create Change

-Plastic waste is a global problem that is decimating our oceans and putting animals, humans, and our ecosystem in jeopardy.
+We need plastic pollution solutions, and we need them now.
+Plastic waste is a global problem that is decimating our oceans and putting animals, humans and our ecosystem in jeopardy.
 Every year, humans produce 300 million tons of plastic waste.
-In Australia alone, more than 130kg of plastic per person is used every year, according to WWF.
+In Australia alone, more than 130kg of plastic per person is used every year according to WWF.
 Scientists and environmental watchdogs agree that we’re in the midst of a true plastic crisis.

 Although it’s tough not to be discouraged by the current state of our environment, the good news is that there is still a lot you can do to reduce your plastic footprint.
 Read on for plastic pollution solutions that you can try right now.